 Can Geothermal work in Cold Climates like Wisconsin?

 We are often asked if Geothermal really works in our cold climate.
-This is usually said with one eyebrow raised since there certainly are many misconceptions and false information out on the internet which says otherwise.
-Statements stating that Geothermal is not ideal or that the heat produced naturally cannot keep up with the cold of winter.
+This is usually said with one eyebrow raised since there certainly are many misconceptions and false information out on the internet including statements stating that Geothermal is not ideal or that the heat produced naturally cannot keep up with the cold Wisconsin winter.
 We are going to use some science mixed in with over a decade of Geothermal experience to answer these questions and put some of these notions to rest.

 Let’s start with comparing the difference between air source heat pumps and geothermal heat pumps, where many of the problems in the comparisons stem from.